According to scientists, the lifetime urge to travel the world is stored in a gene.

 We can be realistic or mystic discoverers, depending on our degree of how we see the reality.

-This list can be continued endlessly as discoverers will seek for a lifetime and this process follows all generations from the beginning of earth.
+This list can be continued endlessly as discoverers will seek for a lifetime and this process involves all eras and generations from the beginnings of life.

 What is a dreamer?

-The next question that we have to ask ourselves is what a dreamer is, in its most simple form.
+The next question that we have to ask ourselves is: What is a dreamer, in its most simple form.

 A dream can be short or long-term lasting.